Skip to main

 Sampling

-What is OHS's Method of Sampling?
+What is Industrial Hygiene's Method of Sampling?

 • Occupational Health and Safety will place a passive badge on employees to perform a process or tasks that contain methylene chloride.